Feel

 What is mental health?

-Having good mental health doesn’t mean that you’re always happy – everyone has good and bad days.
-It just means that you’re able to cope well with normal day-to-day stresses and challenges.
 Between the two extremes, your mental health may impact how well you’re feeling or coping to different degrees.
 Everyone may be at different points on this scale at different times.
 And you can move up and down the scale all the time.

 - Practise mindfulness.
 This can help you to focus on and appreciate the present moment.

-There are many different ways to seek support.
+There are many ways to seek support.
 You may find some options are more easily available or work better for you.
 Here are some of the main ones.

 - Trained therapists and counsellors.
 You may be able to self-refer on the NHS in some areas.
-This means you don’t need to see your GP first.
+This means you don’t need to see a GP first.
 You can also access therapists through certain charities, or privately.

 - Charity helplines and support groups.
 See the websites listed below for some examples.

-- Workplace support, Some workplaces offer mental health support services called an Employee Assistance Programme.
+- Workplace support.
+Some workplaces offer mental health support services called an Employee Assistance Programme.

 If you’re not sure where to turn, it can also help to talk to a trusted friend or loved one.
 They may be able to encourage and support you in finding the help you need.

-Find free information, advice and sources of support on our Mental Health Hub.
+Find free information, advice, and sources of support on our Mental Health Hub.

 Further support and advice